ctu-mrs/ouster-ros/README.md

     $ ros2 launch ouster_ros sensor.composite.launch.py sensor_hostname:=169.254.58.43 udp_dest:=169.254.168.37

-There are also other launch files that can be used, but we recommed launching `sensor.composite.launch.py` because it is the most effective way (it running composable nodes instead of standalone) and it has the highest freedom of configuration.
+There are also other launch files that can be used, but we recommed launching `sensor.composite.launch.py` because it is the most effective way (it running composable nodes instead of standalone) and it has the most flexible in terms of configuration.

-Automatic discovery assumes that the sensor is connected to the `link-local` network.
-This network IP address is of the form `169.254.X.X`.
-This assumption is used to discover sensor IP quickly and, at the same time, automatically determine the IP address that should be used as `udp_dest`.

-*Note: this automatic discovery was really not used on the real UAV yet, so there is some possibility, that it won't work.*

-It should be also possible to use sensor's serial number instead of it's IP address:

-    $ ros2 launch ouster_ros driver.launch.py sensor_hostname:=os-992040000161 udp_dest:=169.254.168.37

-but this didn't work for me. *(TODO: Test outside of the Docker container.
-It is possible that this is due to the fact that discovery works through mDNS protocol which requires the deamon to be running.
-That is not available inside of the Docker container.)*

-#### UAV_NAME environment variable
-You also must set environment variable `UAV_NAME` which value will be appended as prefix for all topics and node names.
-If you do not set this evironment variable, launch file will complain and will stop immediately.
-Typically, it would be set to something like `uav1`.
-This is useful for swarming, where you want to distinguish between topics from the different UAVs.

 #### Custom config
 User can supply their own custom config file.
 Launch file `sensor.composite.launch.py` has the parameter `custom_config` that shoudl be pointed to the path where custom config resides.
 Example: